 “Elephants live in female-led family groups, and they tend to stay in the same geographic area throughout their lives.
 We determined where these tusks came from by examining a DNA marker that is passed only from mother-to-calf and comparing the sequences to those of geo-referenced African elephants.
 By comparing the shipwreck ivory DNA to DNA from elephants with known origins across Africa, we were able to pinpoint the geographic region and species of elephant with DNA characteristics that matched the shipwreck ivory.”

 This photo shows an African forest elephant (Loxodonta cyclotis). ( Nicholas Georgiadis )

 A Surprise Regarding Portuguese Trading Habits in the 16th Century

-A University of Illinois at Urbana-Chambaign report states that only four of the 17 elephant family lineages are known to still exist in Africa.
+A University of Illinois at Urbana-Chambaign report stated that only four of the 17 elephant family lineages are known to still exist in Africa.
 The elephant tusk analysis also showed that all of the samples originated in West Africa, none of them were from elephants which had lived in Central Africa. de Flamingh noted that “This is consistent with the establishment of Portuguese trading centers along the West African coast during this period of history.”

 However, study co-author Chirikure also pointed out that the lack of elephant tusks originating in Central Africa was a surprise because by the 16th century the Portuguese had already established trade connections with the Kongo Kingdom and communities along the Congo River.
 “The expectation was that the elephants would be from different regions, especially West and Central Africa,” Chirikure said.
 Ivory was highly valued in the trans-continental commercial trading system which connected Europe, Africa, and Asia maritime routes in the 16th century, so it is interesting to discover the origins of this important trade item.